 What to Do If You Have Swollen, Irritated Gums

-If you have swollen, red gums that bleed when you brush your teeth or if you are overdue for a dental checkup, contact Dr. Martens’ office.
-She and her team will assess your oral health and recommend a treatment plan that is appropriate for you.
+If you have swollen, red gums that bleed when you brush your teeth or if you are overdue for a dental checkup, contact our office.
+Our team will assess your oral health and recommend a treatment plan that is appropriate for you.
 In some cases, this may involve seeing a specialist to care for your gums.

-Dr. Martens provides personalized, concierge dental care in a boutique-style practice.
-She is always accepting new patients.
-She accepts all insurances that allow you to go anywhere for dental care and she is a Delta Dental insurance Premier provider.
-Her experienced front office staff are always happy to answer any insurance questions you may have.
-To schedule an appointment with the Waunakee dentist, contact her practice by calling (608) 849-4424 now.
+Dr. Stukenberg provides personalized, concierge dental care in a boutique-style practice.
+We are always accepting new patients.
+We accepts all insurances that allow you to go anywhere for dental care and we are a Delta Dental insurance Premier provider.
+Our experienced front office staff are always happy to answer any insurance questions you may have.
+To schedule an appointment with the Waunakee dentist, contact our practice by calling (608) 849-4424 now.